We talked to Logitech about the new Litra Beam and Blue Sona, two products built to make you look and sound better than ever on camera | CNN Underscored

 The Blue Sona also stands out with its jaunty look, which comes in both graphite and off-white color options, and includes interchangeable red and graphite windscreens.
 The result is a mic that’s both colorful and customizable, which is a refreshing change in a category dominated by all-black gadgets.
 Pedersen was using the graphite mic with a red windscreen during our Zoom chat, which made the microphone a lot more noticeable during the call.

-“[It’s] just something to jump out,” says Pederson.
+“[It’s] just something to jump out,” says Pedersen.
 “This is what I use for gaming.
-And I put the black one on when I talk to grandma.”
+And I put the black one on when I talk to Grandma.”

 Illuminating the Litra Beam